 Composting your kitchen and yard waste can make a huge difference in the Barnegat Bay (leaves and grass clippings that make their way to the Bay result in phosphorous pollution) and in your own lawn and garden.
 Homemade compost can provide enrichment for your soils, and protection for your plants, trees, and shrubs.
 Composting also reduces soil diseases, protects plant roots from wind and sun damage, keeps the weeds under control, and conserves water which will always be a critical issue for New Jersey.
 And it’s all free!

 A compost pile can be built in a beautiful $100 bin from your favorite garden store, or it can be built for no cost with a circle of chicken wire wrapped around a couple of poles.
-For instructions on how to build your own compost bin, head to the Master Composter website.
+For inspiration and instructions on how to build your own compost bin, check out these 23 DIY composter bin ideas.

 Compost needs greens (nitrogen), in the form of fresh grass clippings, weeds, kitchen scraps, and browns (carbon), in the form of dead leaves, small twigs, wood chips, and shredded newspaper.
 Try to provide a little of both and mix it all up with your kitchen scraps, lint from the dryer, small pieces of cloth, torn up pieces of cardboard from your paper towel roll, dead house plants — you name it.